 Set amongst rolling meadows, Raglan Castle may not have stood as proud as it once did — the ravages of war and time having taken their toll — but its presence and majesty could never be called into question.
-As we walked over the stone bridge leading to the castle, I was transfixed by the massive Yellow Tower of Gwent.
-Five stories tall and surrounded by its own moat, the hexagonal building must have been a sight to behold in its entirety.
-Even with the sandstone pitted and scarred, the walls missing, and the battlements destroyed, it cut a striking image.
+As we walked over the stone bridge leading to the castle, I became transfixed by the massive Yellow Tower of Gwent.
+Even with the sandstone pitted and scarred, the walls missing and the battlements destroyed, it cut a striking image.

 Hand in hand, we entered the main castle through the double-towered gatehouse.
-Moonlight bathed the craggy, tumble down walls in a silver sheen, and added to the sense that we were stepping back in time… entering another world.
+Moonlight speckled the craggy, tumble down walls in a silver sheen and added to the sense that we were stepping back in time… entering another world.

 As we stood in the pitched stone court, the hair on the back of my neck stood up.
 Beside me, Thomas stiffened, ready to fight if the need arose.
 The castle may be a tourist attraction by day, but by night, the coraniaid roamed the battlements.
-Once described as a demon plague upon the world, the remnants of their society now hide in the shadows, waiting for revenge.
+Once described as a demon plague, the remnants of their society now lurked in the shadows, forgotten by the world.